PermutaTriangle/Tilings/README.rst

        Requirement 0:
        0: (1, 2)

-The locally factorable tiling in the rule `3 -> ()` could be further expanded down to atoms.
+The locally factorable tiling in the rule `3 -> (0,)` could be further expanded down to atoms and the root tiling.
 This can be done using the `expand_verified` method.

 .. code:: python